ibrahimelhadeg/blog/source/_posts/monolithic-layered-microservices-architecture.md

 * The head of security cares that the system is protected from malicious attacks
 * The application support team cares that the system is easy to understand and debug

-There is no way to appease every request without sacrificing the quality of the system.
+There is no way to please everyone without sacrificing the quality of the system.
 Therefore, when designing software architecture, you must decide _which quality attributes_ matter most for the given business problem.
 Below are a few examples of quality attributes:

 * Performance - how long do you have to wait before that spinning "loading" icon goes away?
 * Availability - what percentage of the time is the system running?